clungu/clungu.github.io/_posts/2018-11-16-Cluj ML Enthusiasts.md

-My last post received quite some responses, but before actually settling on the curricula of the upcomming ML course, I've decided to "eat my own lunch" and use ML to analiyze what the data is telling me.
+My last post received quite some responses, but before actually settling on the curricula of the upcoming ML course, I've decided to "eat my own lunch" and use ML to analyze what the data is telling me.

 More specifically I'm interested in the classes of ML enthusiasts that exist in Cluj-Napoca, and try to identify what those classes represent.
 I'd like to understand who my audience is, what they know, and what they'd like to learn next.

 I'd also like to get an insight into why are they interested in joining this course.

 The basic strategy that I'm going to use, is:
-* data cleanining
+* data cleaning
 * feature engineering
-* feature analisys
+* feature analysis
 * clustering
-* cluster analisys
+* cluster analysis

 In the end I'll end up with the insight I'm seeking, so let's proceed!